Gfuen/AWSSecurityCert/awssecuritystudy.md

     - Realtime -  Lambda or Kinesis Data stream (KCL consumers)
     - Elasticsearch -  AWS Managed Lambda
     - Metric Filter ... scan log data, generate a CloudWatch Metric
+- CloudWatch Log Insights
+    - Limited query language for analysis and visualization of data in CloudWatch Logs
+    - Much more powerful than the native CloudWatch Logs interface

 ## CloudWatch Events and EventBridge